evastgh/evastgh.github.io/_pages/about.md

 I also created the [Women In Math Mentorship Program](https://www.math.ucla.edu/grad/women-in-math-mentorship-program) in 2017.

 **Personal**
-My hobbies before COVID-19 were rock climbing and snowshoeing.
-Unfortunately, neither are really available in SoCal due to the pandemic and the wildfire.
+My hobbies are rock climbing and hiking.
+Still waiting to get back to the climbing gyms...
-My stay-at-home leisure activities include cooking, body-weight training, and watching wholesome TV shows.
+WiGRAPH featured me in an interview and you can find more about me [here](https://www.wigraph.org/post-postdocs.html)!

 Publications